 There is a need to provide better access for vehicles traveling from West End Avenue to north Nashville.
-The current roadway arrangement produces inefficient traffic pat-

-This 210-foot steel bridge contains a four lane roadway with sidewalks and bike lanes.
-The main design elements of the bridge include the framing, girders, concrete deck, bearings, abutments, and the bent.
+The current roadway arrangement produces inefficient traffic patterns for vehicles traveling between locations such as Vanderbilt University, Hospital Corporation of America, and the Metro General Hospital.
+The 28th Avenue Bridge Extension serves to rectify the traffic problems and unite these communities.
+This 210-foot steel bridge contains a four-lane roadway with sidewalks and bike lanes.
+The main design elements of the bridge include the framing, girders, concrete deck, bearings, abutments and the bent.
 For our design assumptions, the steel bridge design is advantageous to a concrete bridge design due to implications surrounding the vertical clearance over the CSX railroad tracks and effects on the current intersection of Park Plaza and 31st Avenue.
 Ultimately, the 28th Avenue Bridge Extension improves traffic flow and provides better access between communities.
+Concrete Canoe TEAM MEMBERS: